 Melodic Connections is a community music therapy studio providing services to all ages and abilities.
 Our primary goal is to create an environment that prepares our students for their communities and communities for our students.
-Our classes fill this mission through instrument play, vocalization and, perhaps most importantly, socialization
+We believe that each voice is unique and every voice deserves to be heard.

 Our mission is carried out through our core programs: Adaptive group guitar, piano, voice and drum lessons, day programs for adults with developmental disabilities, summer social skills camps and music in the schools program.
 Instruction is performance based, so that performers and audiences alike experience the transformative power of music created by exceptional people.

 Melodic Connections was founded in 2008 by music therapist and special educator, Betsey Zenk Nuseibeh.
 After helping a student with autism who has perfect pitch and beautiful musical expression unlock his talent at the piano, Zenk Nuseibeh recognized the need for a studio to support musicians with a love for music who require alternative teaching methods and an understanding instructor trained to address individual special learning needs.

 Confirmed need and community desire for this type of programming has driven rapid expansion from three volunteer music therapists each providing one hour of therapy per week to six full-time, salaried music therapists providing programming, dedicated administrative staff, and talented musicians who serve as music educators.